Tiramisu-Compiler/tiramisu/README.distributed.md

 ## Running Distributed Tests on your Local Machine

 Most likely, you don't have slurm on your local machine, nor do you have multiple nodes, so the steps are a little different.
 You still need to have OpenMPI installed on your local machine.
+You will want to add the `--oversubscribe` to the mpirun command, which you can do by putting it in the environment variable `ADDT_MPIRUN_FLAGS`.
+This lets you run more than one MPI process on a single node.
 Note that performance will likely be terrible, not just because you only have one node, but because OpenMPI doesn't particularly like when you oversubscribe a node (i.e. run more MPI processes than the machine has processors).
 But since you're not benchmarking on your local machine, and the tests are short, it shouldn't be a problem.